chrismaille/junito/README.md

     filename: my-junit-report.xml
     stop_on_failed: true     # stops at any error/failed tests found
     stop_on_skipped: false   # stops at any skipped test found
+    stop_on_missing: true    # stops if JUnit report is missing
 ```

 ### Defaults